Best Skin Products for My Eczema

 Top 6 Moisturizers for Sensitive Skin

 CeraVe.
 The central ingredient of the CeraVe is the ceramides, which are the lipid part of the cell's membrane, and they have an essential role in the cell's health.
 Another ingredient in the Cerave's creams and lotions is the hyaluronic acid which promotes cells' regeneration.
-If you have never tried CeraVe, you should know that their cream is less thick that most of the creams CeraVe's consistency
+If you have never tried this brand, you should know that their cream is not as thick that many other creams.

 Eucerin.
 The main ingredients of the regular Eucerin moisturizers are petrolatum, ceresin, and water.
 Nothing fancy, but the proportions of the ingredients and the manufacturing process make it a great product, a favorite of the consumers.
 Other more advanced Eucerin products contain Licochalcone, which helps against skin's inflammation and Omega-6 fatty acids which replenish the skin for a healthy balance.
 Other Eucerin products contain oatmeal, for calming the skin.
 Ceresin is a replacement for beeswax in cosmetics, and it has similar properties.
 I personally prefer beeswax, but ceresin is a very close second.